 Every year across the 8.3 million tonnes of food and drink, worth £12 billion, goes to waste.
 Love Food Hate Waste aims to show families how they could save on their food shopping bill simply by throwing away less food.
 Find out about recipes and food facts that really pay.
 For tips on smart shopping, cooking less and clever food storage visit www.lovefoodsurrey.com.

-What about carrier bags and packaging?
+What about packaging and carrier bags?

-How are Surrey's councils working together?
+Surrey's councils working together

 The Surrey Waste Partnership is made up of the county's eleven borough and district councils and Surrey County Council.
 We aim to manage Surrey's waste in the most efficient, economic and sustainable way possible.